wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-3.&emsp;You have very little trust in me as yet, but it [trust in me] will increase as you turn more and more often to me instead of [turning] to your ego for guidance.
+3. You have very little trust in me as yet, but it [trust in me] will increase as you turn more and more often to me instead of [turning] to your ego for guidance.
 <sup>2</sup>The results [of trusting in me] will convince you increasingly that this choice [to trust in me] is the only sane one [choice] you can make.
 <sup>3</sup>No one who learns from experience that one choice brings peace and joy while another [choice] brings chaos and disaster needs additional convincing.
 <sup>4</sup>Learning through rewards is more effective than learning through pain, because pain is an ego illusion, and [pain] can never induce more than a temporary effect.